Project-Based Learning (PBL)

 Five Keys to PBL

 Well-designed project-based learning (PBL) has been shown to result in deeper learning and more engaged, self-directed learners.
-This video from Edutopia outlines five core elements of successful PBL...
-Has real world connections, Is core to learning, Implements structured collaboration, Is student driven, and Has ongoing, multifaceted assessment. learn more
+This video from Edutopia outlines five core elements of successful PBL...… learn more

 resource URL thumbnail